openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - Remove all Python dependencies from the static asset build process, such that changes to Python code or requirements do not always have to result in a static asset rebuild.

    * - In Tutor, using a local copy of edx-platform overwrites the Docker image's pre-installed node_modules and pre-built static assets, requiring developers to reinstall & rebuild in order to get a working platform.
-     - Parameterize the edx-platform asset build, such that it may search for node_modules outside of edx-platform and genreate assets outside of edx-platform.
+     - Better parameterize the input and output paths edx-platform asset build, such that it may search for node_modules outside of edx-platform and generate assets outside of edx-platform.

 There are three actions a developer or a deployment pipeline may need to take on edx-platform static assets: